 Section 3.5 ...
-In performing the self-support test for a policy form, the actuary may test the underwriting classification and policyholder choice factors in aggregate if, in the actuary's professional judgment, such combinations would be appropriate.
+When performing the self-support test for a policy form, the actuary may test the underwriting classification and policyholder choice factors in aggregate if, in the actuary's professional judgment and subject to the limitations of AG 49, such combinations would be appropriate.
 If testing is done in the aggregate, the actuary should select assumptions for the distribution between underwriting classes and policyholder choices that are based on actual experience, if available, recognizing possible shifts in distribution towards any portions of the business that do not meet the self-support test in their own right.

-Section 3.8 Changes in Practice - An insurer may introduce certain changes in the way it conducts its business, which may have significant positive or negative effects on future experience.
+Section 3.8 Changes in Practice-An insurer may introduce certain changes in the way it conducts its business, which may have significant positive or negative effects on future experience.
 If the action has already occurred, but not enough time has elapsed for it to be reflected in the insurer's actual experience, it may nevertheless be reflected in the assumptions underlying the disciplined current scale.
-The actuary should consider recognizing actions such as the following, to the extent known to the actuary:
+The actuary should consider any changes, such as the following, to the extent known to the actuary:

-a.
-Change Underwriting Standards - Introducing preferred risk, guaranteed issue, or simplified underwriting may impact the mortality assumption.......
+a. a change in underwriting standards, such as introducing preferred risk, guaranteed issue, or simplified underwriting; ...

-The changes should have occurred in order to be reflected in the disciplined current scale and not simply be planned for in the future.
+In order to be reflected in the disciplined current scale, such changes should have already been made and not simply be planned for in the future. ...